Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 Your revenue leaders will change.
 The operating layer should not.

-In the portfolio we see most often, a new group chief revenue officer comes in between months six and twelve — brought in to execute the value creation plan.
-They arrive to find the answer to "what is the pipeline" scattered across five systems.
+In the portfolio we see most often, a new group chief revenue officer comes in between months 6 and 12 — brought in to execute the value creation plan.
+They arrive to find the answer to "what is the pipeline" scattered across 5 systems.
 They spend their first quarter forensically rebuilding it.
 That is a quarter the hold period does not have.

 One central HubSpot changes the handover.
 The incoming group chief revenue officer inherits a single portal with defined lifecycle stages, named pipelines per brand, cross-sell attribution, and live limited-partner reporting.
 The operating partner sees the same picture the chief revenue officer sees.
 So do the local managing directors.
 And when the same thing happens on the marketing side a year later, it happens again without rebuilding anything.